dhei/azure-mobile-apps-net-client/README.md

 # Azure Mobile Apps: .NET Client SDK

 With Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
-To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile) and the [App Service Mobile learning path](https://azure.microsoft.com/en-us/documentation/learning-paths/appservice-mobileapps/).

 ## Getting Started